 Emanuel Nine Memorial

 A custom typeface for the Emanuel Nine Memorial honoring the clergy and members who were murdered at Mother Emanuel African Methodist Episcopal Church in Charleston, South Carolina.
-The project was commissioned by Pentagram, New York.
+Commissioned by Pentagram, New York.

 Hand-painted gothic inscriptions on the stained-glass windows of a church capture the solemnity of Pentagram team’s trip to Charleston.
 The expressive Gothic Textura Script is an homage to these Gothic scriptures and the organic scriptures drawn by a local artist.